nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/TIMELINE.md

 ---

-## Reflections on the Journey

-This timeline represents far more than dates and certifications.
-Each entry marks moments of growth made possible by:

-- **Mentors and managers** who believed in potential and created opportunities for advancement
-- **Colleagues across three continents** who shared knowledge, collaborated on projects, and built lasting professional relationships
-- **Customers in diverse markets** who trusted expertise and provided real-world challenges that accelerated learning
-- **IBM's investment** in continuous education, international mobility, and professional development

-The journey from Italy through Dubai to Australia wasn't just geographic—it was a transformation enabled by an organization that valued people, encouraged curiosity, and supported international career development.
-The certifications, courses, and publications documented here are artifacts of that investment and the collaborative spirit of the global IBM community.

-To everyone who contributed to this journey: your impact extends far beyond what any timeline can capture.

----

 *This timeline documents professional development activities, certifications, and technical contributions during IBM tenure from October 2006 through December 2012—a period of extraordinary growth, learning, and international collaboration.*